-When we talk about travel essentials, we think of sun cream, sunglasses and a great beach read.
-But there’s another holiday must-have that often gets neglected: travel insurance.
-According to ABTA – The Travel Association, a worrying 8.6 million holidaymakers didn’t have travel insurance for their 2019 summer break.
-We want to make sure every sun seeker gets the right travel insurance for them, so read on to get clued up on holiday cover.
+When we think about pre-holiday preparation, we think of sun cream, sunglasses and a great beach read.
+But there’s another item that often gets neglected that every holidaymaker should consider ahead of departure: travel insurance.
+According to ABTA – The Travel Association, 8.6 million holidaymakers didn’t have travel insurance for their 2019 summer break.
+We want to make sure every sun seeker makes the right choices ahead of their holiday and considers what travel insurance is right for them, so read on to get clued up on holiday cover.

-The consequences of travelling without insurance can be eye-watering, but many people jet off abroad with the opinion that they don’t really need it, or that they’re willing to take the risk without it.
+The consequences of travelling without insurance could be eye-watering, yet many people jet off abroad with the opinion that they don’t need it, or that they’re willing to take the risk without it.
 ABTA says that more than a third (34%) of people who have shelled out due to being uninsured or having incorrect cover have been out of pocket by £500-£4000.
-Imagine how many extra days by the pool that could get you!

 When’s the best time to get covered?

-Buying travel insurance as soon as you book your holiday is the best way to go.
+We would recommend buying your travel insurance as soon as you book your holiday, but this is entirely up to you and the circumstances personal to you.
 Just think of it as part of the holiday prep.
-Often, we put it off or forget.
-But sorting your travel insurance early could also mean the cost of your trip is covered right from the get-go in the event of cancellation or other unforeseen circumstances.
-Make sure your policy covers you for any medical conditions, as well as any activities you have planned – even cycling overseas can be considered a dangerous activity.
+Often, we put it off or forget about it .
+Sorting your travel insurance early could also mean the cost of your trip is covered right from the get-go in the event of cancellation or other unforeseen circumstances.
+Make sure your policy covers you for any pre-existing medical conditions, as well as any activities or excursions you have planned – even cycling overseas can be considered a dangerous activity.

 What to do if you need to claim on your travel insurance